 The infusion protocol is the same for using SOT for cancer, however, tumor lysis syndrome is not an issue.
 Most patients doing SOT for infection do experience a month or so of feeling slightly worse, typically with flu-like symptoms, before starting to improve.

-To make a diagnosis of infection and/or to most accurately gauge response between SOT treatments, we recommend using the PrimeSpot test though RGCCs affiliate lab, Biocentaur.
+Another option for making the diagnosis of infection and/or to most accurately gauge response between SOT treatments, we recommend using the PrimeSpot or Paldispot panels though RGCCs affiliate lab, Biocentaur.

 The initial PrimeSpot test will be about $1,650.
-If the patient has had a PrimeSpot within the last 12 months, a followup PrimeSpot fee will be about $200.
+If the patient has had a PrimeSpot within the last 12 months, a follow-up PrimeSpot fee will be about $400.
+Paldispot testing is $1600.